Top Turkish diplomat visits Iraq, seeks support against Kurdish militant group - ExBulletin

 Top Turkish diplomat visits Iraq, seeks support against Kurdish militant group

+Baghdad, March 15 (AP) Turkey's top diplomat was in Baghdad on Thursday for high-level meetings, ahead of President Recep Tayyip Erdogan's planned visit next month and a potential Turkish offensive against a Kurdish militant group that maintains bases in Iraq.

+Talks between Turkish Foreign Minister Hakan Fidan and his Iraqi counterpart Fouad Hussein would focus on the fight against terrorism, security and military cooperation, according to a statement published by the official Iraqi news agency.

-Fidan was accompanied by Turkish Defense Minister Yasar Guler and Ibrahim Kalin, director of the Turkish National Intelligence Organization.
+Fidan was accompanied by Turkish Defense Minister Yasar Guler and Ibrahim Kalin, director of Turkey's National Intelligence Organization.

 Turkey is seeking greater cooperation from Baghdad in its fight against the Kurdistan Workers' Party, or PKK, a Kurdish separatist group that has waged an insurgency against Turkey since the 1980s and is banned there.

-The PKK is not officially banned in Iraq and is based in the semi-autonomous Kurdish region of northern Iraq, where the Iraqi central government does not have much influence.
+The PKK is not designated as a terrorist organization in Iraq, but it is prohibited from launching operations against Turkey from Iraqi territory.
+Nevertheless, it has a foothold in the semi-autonomous Kurdish region of northern Iraq, where the central Iraqi government does not have much influence.

+A joint statement issued by the two countries following Thursday's meetings said both sides stressed that the PKK organization represents a threat to the security of Turkey and Iraq and that its presence in Iraq constitutes a violation of the Iraqi constitution.
+They indicated that they had consulted on the measures to be taken against the organization.

+Erdogan is expected to visit Iraq in April, after Turkey's March 31 local elections and after the Islamic holy month of Ramadan.
+The joint statement said officials hope the visit will represent a “qualitative change in relations between the two neighboring and friendly countries.”

-Turkey often launches strikes against targets in Syria and Iraq which it considers to be affiliated with the PKK, which, according to Baghdad, constitutes a violation of its sovereignty.
+Turkey often launches strikes against targets in Syria and Iraq that it believes to be affiliated with the PKK, which Baghdad says is a violation of its sovereignty.

 These strikes have intensified in recent months, after PKK attacks on Turkish military bases in northern Iraq in December and January left 21 people dead.
 Local Kurdish authorities in northeast Syria said many Turkish strikes targeted civilian infrastructure, cutting electricity and water supplies to large areas controlled by the U.S.-backed Syrian Democratic Forces.

-Qassim al-Araji, Iraqi Prime Minister Mohammed Shia al-Sudani's national security affairs adviser, said in a television interview this week that Iraqi authorities would like to take a similar approach to the PKK as they have have done towards Iranian Kurdish dissident groups based in northern Iraq.
+Qassim al-Araji, adviser on national security affairs to Iraqi Prime Minister Mohammed Shia al-Sudani, said in a television interview this week that Iraqi authorities would like to take a similar approach towards the PKK as they have have done towards Iranian Kurdish dissident groups based in northern Iraq.

 |